 The unique selling point of Trello is its simplicity and ease of use.
 Sadly this doesn’t translate well to bigger and more complex projects.
 Teams working with agile methodologies and more complex projects would find the lack of a more complicated task and sub-task system and similar tools frustrating.

 You can never have enough space for all the attachments and files that go into project management.
 Trello does have unlimited storage even in the free plan, but the file size is limited to 10MB.
 The standard option does provide more leeway with 25MB, but if you need more, you’d have to upgrade to Trello Premium.

 Trello is a highly recommendable software if you value personal customization.
-The cards, lists, and boards are easy to use, and you have a wide variety of integrations to pair up with your software program.
+The cards, lists, and multiple boards are easy to use, and you have a wide variety of integrations to pair up with your software program.
 You can keep track of the progress for each project, alongside due dates and comments.
 Above all else, Trello is meant to let your team complete their tasks faster.
 If you are still confused, you might want to check out some alternatives of trello.